 The Wawel Castle

 The next morning we were up early to spend the day at one of Krakow’s most famous sights, The Wawel.
 The Wawel is a castle complex overlooking the Vistula River in Krakow’s historic centre.
 It contains the Royal Castle, armoury, treasury and a cathedral.

 We visited the treasury and armoury first.
-Andrew enjoyed looking at all of the various weapons but I was a bit let down by the treasury side of things.
+Andrew enjoyed looking at all of the various weapons, but I was a bit let down by the Treasury side of things.
 While I was hoping for jewellery, what I got was fancier weapons.
-It wasn’t really my thing.
+It wasn’t my thing.

-The archaeology exhibit however was very interesting.
+The archaeology exhibit, however, was fascinating.
 As happened in many cities in Europe, one building was built on the remains of an earlier one.
-Currently, they are painstakingly uncovering pieces of the old Wawel and you can wander through some of these remains, in this exhibit.
+Currently, they are painstakingly uncovering pieces of the old Wawel, and you can wander through some of these remains, in this exhibit.

 Although we didn’t go inside the apartments, the architecture of the Royal Castle was lovely.
 The cathedral was also magnificent and filled with ornately carved tombs of Krakow’s royalty.

-Stay tuned to read about our trip to the incredible Wieliczka Salt Mine, which was unlike anything I could have imagined and to read all about what happens at a Polish (and Belgian) wedding in the mountains.
+Read about our trip to the incredible Wieliczka Salt Mine, which was unlike anything I could have imagined and read all about what happens at a Polish (and Belgian) wedding in the mountains.

 Love castles, palaces, and ruins like in this article?
 Us too!
 Don’t miss the full listing of Castles we’ve visited in Europe and beyond.